jamesduv/ahmedBodyParametric_Public/README.md

 - scripts to control decomposing the domain, initializing with potentialFoam, and running the simulation using simpleFoam

 The scripts depend upon 2 environment variables:
 - $AHMED_REPO_PUB   : location of this repository
-- $AHMED_SLANT_PATH : location to generate subdirectories for each desired case.
-Note that the run files in case_setup/slurm assume this is located at /home/%u/ahmed_body_slant.
+- $AHMED_SLANT_PATH : location to generate subdirectories for each case.
+Note that the run files in case_setup/slurm assume this is located at /home/%u/ahmed_body_slant, update as required.

 Contents
 ----------------